Billy Thorpe and the Aztecs: 1971–1973: "Most People I Know (Think That I'm Crazy)", Sunbury and break up

 Part of the Aztecs' set was issued on the double-album recording, Sunbury, and it was also captured on the film made of the event.
 A double-album collecting the Aztecs' full set, Aztecs Live at Sunbury was issued later in the year and this has recently been reissued on CD.
 In mint condition, the original LP release, with pop-up inserts, is much sought after by collectors today.

 After the release of "Most People I Know" they released a follow-up single, "Believe It Just Like Me", which attacked local radio's preference for overseas material, but it failed to emulate the success of "Most People", which remains their best-known song.

 The band repeated their festival success at Sunbury '73, and a record culled from this performance, Summer Jam, was released later in the year.
 They enjoyed another triumph by selling out the Myer Music Bowl in Melbourne, drawing an Australian crowd record of 200,000 people.

 During 1973 Thorpe collaborated on a duo album with his long-time friend and colleague Warren "Pig" Morgan, the LP Thumpin' Pig and Puffin' Billy.
 Morgan and Thorpe also co-wrote and produced, with the Aztecs backing, a highly regarded single, "Looking Through a Window", for soul-blues singer Wendy Saddington.

 In August, Thorpe switched record labels from the independent Havoc to the newly opened local arm of Atlantic Records, releasing "Movie Queen" and "Don't You Know You're Changing?" as solo singles of singles, although they featured most of the Aztecs line-up.

 Late in 1973 the group mounted a band's farewell concert at the newly opened Sydney Opera House, becoming the first rock band to perform there.
 The concert was recorded and released as a double album, Steaming at the Opera House.
 The show consisted of three one-hour sets, the first acoustic, the second, an elaborately staged concept suite called "No More War".
 The third set was an all-in all-star jam, reuniting Thorpe with former bandmates Lobby Loyde, Kevin Murphy and Johnny Dick.

-Before disbanding, the Aztecs recorded one more album for Atlantic, the provocatively titled More Arse Than Class, after which Thorpe embarked on a solo career.
+Before disbanding, the Aztecs recorded one more album for Atlantic, More Arse Than Class, after which Thorpe embarked on a solo career.
 He released several more solo albums in Australia before re-locating to the United States, where he embarked on a series of business ventures, including a successful toy company with his old bandmate Tony Barber.